 hcv and hiv diagnosing criteria, serum specimen, and clinical data collection

-Chronic V-HCV infection was defined as positive anti-HCV and HCV RNA tests for 6 mo, R-HCV (or past) infection was defined on the basis of a known history of prior HCV infection, a positive anti-HCV test, but negative HCV RNA RT-PCR performed at least twice.
-Chronic viremic HIV infection (V-HIV) was diagnosed by positive tests for both anti-HIV and HIV RNA PCR; whereas, non-viremic HIV infection (NV-HIV), by history of HIV infection, on HIV treatment, and negative HIV RNA test.
+Chronic V-HCV infection was defined as positive anti-HCV and HCV RNA tests for 6 mo.
+R-HCV (or past) infection was defined on the basis of a known history of prior HCV infection, a positive anti-HCV test, but negative HCV RNA RT-PCR performed at least twice.
+Chronic viremic HIV infection was diagnosed by positive tests for both anti-HIV and HIV RNA PCR.
+Whereas, non-viremic HIV infection was defined by history of HIV infection, on HIV treatment, and negative HIV RNA test.

-The study was approved by IRBs of both institutions.
-After obtaining informed consent, venous blood specimens were collected, and serum aliquots were prepared and stored at -80 ℃.
-Quantitative HCV RNA RT-PCR and HIV RNA RT PCR were performed at the same day in the clinical laboratory.
+The study was approved by Institutional Review Boards of both institutions.
+After obtaining informed consent, venous blood specimens were collected, and serum aliquots were prepared and stored at -80 °C. Quantitative HCV RNA RT-PCR and HIV RNA RT-PCR were performed on the same day in the clinical laboratory.
 The clinical records were also reviewed for details regarding clinical diagnosis and course.

-Anti-HCV test was performed using the Architect Anti-HCV Assay, a chemilluminescent microparticle immunoassay (CMIA, Abbott Laboratories, Abbott Park, IL).
-Serum HCV RNA was quantitated using the Abbott Real Time HCV assay, which has lower of quantification of 12 IU/mL (Abbott Laboratories, Abbott Park, IL).
-Anti-HIV was performed using Abbott's Architect HIV Ag/Ab Combo assay for the simultaneous detection of both HIV antigen and antibodies.
-HIV RNA test was performed by LabOne, Inc., using the Roche Diagnostics Amplicor HIV-1 Monitor test kit, with a linear range of 400-750000 HIV-1 RNA copies/mL.
+Anti-HCV test was performed using the Architect Anti-HCV Assay, a chemiluminescent microparticle immunoassay (Abbott Laboratories, Abbott Park, IL, United States).
+Serum HCV RNA was quantitated using the Abbott Real Time HCV assay, which has a lower limit of quantification of 12 IU/mL (Abbott Laboratories, Abbott Park, IL, United States).
+Anti-HIV was performed using Abbott's Architect HIV Ag/Antibody Combo assay for the simultaneous detection of both HIV antigen and antibodies.
+HIV RNA test was performed by LabOne, Inc. using the Roche Diagnostics Amplicor HIV-1 Monitor test kit with a linear range of 400-750000 HIV-1 RNA copies/mL.

 Serum specimens and study conduction

-The present studies utilized a blind fashion to assess the performance of the HCV-Ags EIA that was recently reported highly sensitive and specific[35] in sera with (1) HCV mononfection; and (2) HCV and HIV coinfection.
+The present studies utilized a blind fashion to assess the performance of the HCV-Ags EIA that was recently reported highly sensitive and specific[35] in sera with (1) HCV mononfection and (2) HCV and HIV coinfection.
 For study enrollment, patients must have a full assessment for HCV and HIV infection as described above.
-Serum samples were collected from KES lab, and divided into 4 groups without HCV and HIV infection, HCV monoinfection, and HCV and HIV coinfection with different HIV replication status, as shown in Table 1.
+Serum samples were collected from the KES lab, and divided into four groups without HCV and HIV infection, HCV monoinfection, and HCV and HIV coinfection with different HIV replication status as shown in Table 1.

-All the serum specimens were blindly coded in KES lab and sent to KQH lab to perform HCV-Ags EIA.
-The test results were then sent back to KES lab for decoding and used for statistical analysis.
-The related clinical data, such as age, gender, CD4 count, were collected in KES lab.
+All the serum specimens were blindly coded in the KES lab and sent to the Ke-Qin Hu lab to perform HCV-Ags EIA.
+The test results were then sent back to the KES lab for decoding and used for statistical analysis.
+The related clinical data, such as age, gender, and CD4 count, were collected in the KES lab.

 HCV-Ags EIA

-All coded serum samples underwent HCV-Ags EIA that was performed in KQH lab, as previously reported[35].
-Briefly, 96 microtiter plates were coated with HCV-Ags-specific capture Abs, followed by addition of HCV detection antibodies specific to HCV antigens (i.e., HCVcAg and non-structural S3-S5 proteins), and HRP-conjugated secondary antibodies.
-Finally, a color reaction was produced using substrate solution (OPD) and optical density (OD) was measured using ELX 800 Universal Microplate Reader.
-Results were expressed as OD values.
+All coded serum samples underwent HCV-Ags EIA that was performed in the Ke-Qin Hu lab, as previously reported[35].
+Briefly, 96 microtiter plates were coated with HCV-Ags-specific capture antibodies followed by addition of HCV detection antibodies specific to HCV antigens (i.e., HCVcAg and non-structural S3-S5 proteins) and HRP-conjugated secondary antibodies.
+Finally, a color reaction was produced using substrate solution, and optical density was measured using ELX 800 Universal Microplate Reader.
+Results were expressed as optical density values.

 Statistical analysis

-The categorical data were presented as percentage or continuous data were expressed as the mean and standard deviation.
-A 2 x 2 table was used to calculate the test sensitivity, specificity, positive and negative predictive values.
+The categorical data were presented as percentage, and continuous data were expressed as the mean and standard deviation.
+A 2 x 2 table was used to calculate the test sensitivity, specificity, positive, and negative predictive values.
 The p values less than 0.05 were considered statistically significant.
 SPSS software was used for statistical analysis.

 RESULTS